-Before letting your children go out and enjoy the nice weather, here are a few ways you can keep your child safe while being in the outdoors.
+Before letting your children go out and enjoy the nice weather, here are a few ways to promote outdoor safety for children.

 Always look for potential risks and hazards, especially if your child will spend some playtime outdoors.
 It is best to walk through the play area and other nearby locations to look for hazards.
 Doing so will help you detect early any possible hazards, and you can remove them in advance before your child start heading outdoors.

 Check for sharp materials such as glass, sticks, and others that may endanger your little one.
 Remain vigilant at all times.
 Accidents and injuries can happen in an outside play area relatively quickly.